We take your freight to new heights.

 Need a lift?
 Get your freight off the ground!

-Liftgate service makes freight transportation more efficient, secure and accessible for our customers achieving success.
-A liftgate is a hydraulic platform attached to the back of trucks and trailers that makes loading and unloading heavy freight safer and easier.
+A liftgate is a hydraulic platform attached to the back of trucks or trailers that makes loading and unloading freight safer and easier.
+Liftgate service makes freight delivery more efficient, secure and accessible.

 But when were liftgates created and more importantly: when are liftgates the right solution for your shipment?
 We’ve created a two-page brochure that highlights everything you need to know about MX Logistics’ liftgate services; showcasing how they work and when they’re essential for your freight.
 You can download the brochure using the button below.